jnmartin84/doom64-dc/README.md

 Install `SLADE` (for Linux see https://flathub.org/apps/net.mancubus.SLADE)

 Install `Doom64 EX`
-	OR
-Install Nightdive Studios `Doom 64` remaster (from Steam? or whatever)

 Install `rename` if you don't already have it
 ( `sudo apt-get install rename` )